 For more information, see How to Amend Your Return.

 Be sure to claim the same filing status on your North

-Carolina return that you claimed on your federal return unless: (1) either you or your spouse is a nonresident and had no North Carolina taxable income for the tax year, or (2) you are a same-sex couple filing married filing jointly or married filing separately.
+Carolina return that you claimed on your federal unless you or your spouse is a nonresident and had no North Carolina taxable income for the tax year.

 Should I round off cents to whole dollars when completing my North Carolina income tax return?